KevinFlanagan7/PP4-booking-system/README.md

 - Thankfully I didn't encounter any major bugs during development just small issues like pages not rendering correctly an deployed site and locally.
 This was caused by not running the collect static files command before deployment and by not changing the debug level back to True when working locally.

-- The other issues encountered was with Lighthouse testing, the performane and best pratices scores were low.
+- The other issues encountered was with Lighthouse testing, the performane and best pratice scores were low.
 I improved the performance by converting all images to webp format.
 The best practice score was low due to originally using a google iframe for the map location.
 I chaged this to the google maps api when improved the score.

 ### Unfixed Bugs

-- There are no bugs with the game that I am aware of.
+- There are no bugs with the website that I am aware of.

 \
 &nbsp;